 Investors who participated in Sierra’s offering acquired shares at $10 per share.
 Moreover, as set forth in Sierra’s initial prospectus, investors who participated in the offering were subject to considerable up-front fees and commissions of nearly 10%, including a “selling commission” of 7.00%, in addition to a “dealer-manager fee” of 2.75%.
 While the contemplated merger has yet to garner shareholder approval, Sierra investors are cautioned to monitor the situation as it develops.
 In particular, MCC’s share price has dramatically underperformed broad market indices over the past 3-5 years (e.g., from a high of approx. $16 per share in March 2013, MCC currently trades at less than $4 per share), including its market cap decreasing from more than $800 million to less than $200 million as of today.

 Persons who have sustained losses in Sierra (or another non-traded investment) may be able to recover damages in FINRA arbitration.
-Investors may contact Law Office of Christopher J. Gray, P.C. at (866) 966-9598 or via email at email@example.com for a no-cost, confidential consultation.
-Attorneys at the firm are admitted in New York, New Jersey and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).
+Investors may contact Law Office of Christopher J. Gray, P.C. at (866) 966-9598 or via email at firstname.lastname@example.org for a no-cost, confidential consultation.
+Attorneys at the firm are admitted in New York and Wisconsin and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).